There are many tools of prevention, including the following major tools:

 Systematic and extensive research has found no link between vaccines and other serious side effects such as autism.
 Reports that vaccines cause AIDS or sterility are urban legends and have no factual basis.
 Refusing vaccination to avoid side effects increases the risk of getting an infection, which is a much greater threat to health than are possible side effects of vaccination.

-Also, sometimes screening reveals abnormalities that cannot or need not be treated.
-For example, prostate cancer Prostate Cancer The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to urinate frequently and urgently, and blood in the urine, usually occur only after the cancer... read more often grows so slowly that in older men, the cancer is unlikely to affect their health before they die from another cause.
+Also, sometimes screening detects abnormalities that cannot or need not be treated.
+For example, prostate cancer Prostate Cancer Prostate cancer begins in the prostate gland, an organ found only in males.
+The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to urinate frequently... read more often grows so slowly that in older men, the cancer is unlikely to affect their health before they die from another cause.
 In such cases, the treatment can be worse than the disease.
-Another example involves using whole-body computed tomography scans to screen everyone for cancer.
-Such scans are not recommended because they do not have benefits (such as saving lives) that exceed the risks (such as developing disorders caused by the radiation exposure, including cancer).
-In addition, when people are told they could have a serious disorder, they can become anxious, which can affect health.
+Another example involves using whole-body computed tomography (CT) to screen everyone for cancer.
+This approach is not recommended because it does not have benefits (such as saving lives) that exceed the risks (such as developing disorders caused by the radiation exposure, including cancer).
+In addition, when people are told they might have a serious disorder, they can become anxious, and anxiety can affect health.